isilva22/gitlab-pract/README.md

 ## Quick start

-To analyze your code with Parasoft C/C++test and review analysis results in Gitlab Pipelines, you need to customize your pipeline to include:
+To analyze your code with Parasoft C/C++test and review analysis results in GitLab Pipelines, you need to customize your pipeline to include:
  - Integration with your C/C++ build to determine the scope of analysis.
  - The job to run C/C++test and upload analysis report in the SAST format.